 Which bearing type shall I choose, the sleeve bearing fan or ball bearing fan?

-The ball bearing fans are of longer life and better performance than the cooling fans of sleeve bearing and hydraulic bearing, however sleeve bearing fans are of lower noise than ball bearing fans in the early stage of operation.
+The ball bearing fans are of longer life and better performance than the cooling fans of sleeve bearing and hydraulic bearing, however, sleeve bearing fans are of lower noise than ball bearing fans in the early stage of operation.
 The sleeve bearing types are of much lower cost than ball bearing types.
-First of all, the bearing type selection is normally up to the final product you are building, if it is a low value product which is made to be used for a very short period of time, then the sleeve bearing fan is a good choice.
-But if you are building a product which is meant to last and perform consistently, then ball bearing type is always a perfect choice.
+First of all, the bearing type selection is normally up to the final product you are building, if it is a low-value product that is made to be used for a very short period of time, then the sleeve bearing fan is a good choice.
+But if you are building a product that is meant to last and perform consistently, then the ball-bearing type is always a perfect choice.